Aigerim-Zh/Stock-Analysis/README.md

 Finally, in the "All Stocks Analysis" worksheet, there are two buttons created for the end-user to run the analysis without having to run the code from the Developer tab.

-- The "Run All Stock Analysis" button will run all the analysis performed [here]().
+- The "Run All Stock Analysis" button will run all the analysis performed.
-- The "Add Formatting" button will add the formatting we added [here]().
+- The "Add Formatting" button will add the formatting.
 - The "Clear the Worksheet" button will clean the worksheet.
 To clean the worksheet to analyze another year, the following subroutine can be used:

 ```